CS2613-WI24-FR01B/exploration-activity-2-jenn95/JestOverview.md

 ## **Functionalities of Jest**
-I have selected some key functionalities of Flask below, some of which I have implemented in my demo project.
+I have selected some key functionalities of Jest below, some of which I have implemented in my demo project.

 ### **1. Setup and Teardown**
 Those familiar with other common unit testing frameworks such as JUnit will be familiar with setup and teardown.
 Jest allows for